Reply girl

-A reply girl was a type of female YouTube user who uploaded video responses to popular YouTube videos, at a time when such responses were displayed prominently by the site, causing site-wide controversy in 2012.
+A reply girl was a type of female YouTube user who uploaded video responses to popular YouTube videos, at a time when such responses were displayed prominently by the site, causing controversy throughout 2012.

+In 2007, creators of qualifying videos with high viewing numbers began earning money.
+Seeking to attract viewers, a reply girl would upload a clip of herself making brief, and sometimes irrelevant, comments about a popular video, often with the title Re: [Name of the original video], and usually with a thumbnail in which her chest was exposed partially.
+While the trend was popular initially, it garnered gradual disapproval, prompting many visitors to ignore the videos until the reply practice faded.

 Algorithm

 In 2012, YouTube gave significant weight to video responses when suggesting further viewing for any given video, putting them "almost automatically" at the top of the list.
 Users known as "reply girls" realised that by responding to popular videos, such as those featured on the YouTube home page, their own content could receive a significant audience.
 By selecting a suggestive thumbnail for the response, often filmed in a push-up bra or low-cut top, posters could encourage viewers to click the image and view the video.
 Although many users would click the "dislike" button on the videos, this was interpreted by YouTube's algorithm as legitimate engagement, and the videos would be ranked more highly.

 Prior to YouTube and social media, companies were promoting their products through the television, radio, or newspaper.
 The abuse of YouTube's algorithm through the use of "sexually suggestive thumbnails" would allow for the monetization of the reply girl's content.
 The YouTube algorithm would be utilized by companies to detect which influencer would attract a larger audience.